dzbeck/multiscanner/docs/arch.md

 several tools against a sample, extracting as much information as possible, and storing the output in a common datastore.

-The following are some example types of analytics and queries that may be of
+The following are examples of analytics and queries:
-interest:

 - cluster samples
 - outlier samples